kosovojs/k8s-dumpall/README.md

 meld out-1 out
 ```

+## Related

+* [check-conditions](https://github.com/guettli/check-conditions) Tiny tool to check all conditions of all resources in your Kubernetes cluster.
+* [Thomas WOL: Working out Loud](https://github.com/guettli/wol) Articles, projects, and insights spanning various topics in software development.

 ## Feedback is welcome

 Please create an issue if you have a question or a feature request.